Instagram Hottie Lana Rhoades Opts To Go Braless Under Revealing Sweater: ‘Pretty In Pink’

 “This is simply gorgeous.
 Lana you are the most beautiful girl on this planet, and I think you know it.
 Just stunning,” a fourth comment read.

-As previously reported by The Inquisitr, Lana often delights her fans with NSFW photos as she poses in tight dress, racy lingerie, and skimpy swimwear.
+As previously reported by The Inquisitr, Lana often delights her fans with NSFW photos as she poses in tight dresses, racy lingerie, and skimpy swimwear.

 Last month, the model rocked Instagram when she shared a photo of herself sporting a wine-colored cupped bikini.
-Lana tugged on the skimpy bottoms as she put all of her curves on full display, including her rock hard abs and toned legs.
+Lana tugged on the skimpy bottoms as she put all of her curves on full display, including her rock-hard abs and toned legs.

-That photo was a hit among Lana Rhoades fans.
+That photo was a hit among Lana Rhoades’ fans.
 It’s racked up over 798,000 likes and more than 4,600 comments to date for the brunette beauty.